roblee04/Distributed_File_System/jordan/README.md

 ## Running the UVM Client-Listener Server:

 ### Associating the UVM to RVMs:
-Run `echo "<UVM-PUBLIC-IP-ADDRESS>" > rvm/uvm-ip.txt`.
+Run `echo "<UVM-PUBLIC-IP-ADDRESS>" > ips/uvm.txt`.
 * This allows RVMs to detect UVM failures.

-Add each of your RVMs' public IP addresses, one address per line, to a file named `rvm-ips.txt` within the `uvm` subdirectory.
+Add each RVM public IP address, one per line, to a file named `ips/rvm.txt`.
-* This allows the UVM to forward file requests to RVMs, and make sure they haven't failed.
+* This allows UVMs to forward file requests to their RVMs, and for RVMs to monitor each other's health.

 ### Running the UVM's File System Web Server: